Understanding depersonalization-derealization disorder (DPDR)

 2. Medication

-While there’s no medication specifically for depersonalization-derealization disorder, some medications may reduce distressing symptoms and help people manage co-occuring conditions.
+While there’s no medication specifically for depersonalization-derealization disorder, some medications may reduce distressing symptoms and help people manage co-occurring conditions.
 If you’re interested in exploring medication as part of your treatment plan, it’s best to discuss the pros and cons with your healthcare provider.

 3. Self-care strategies